-- Heat the oil and butter in a large pan and gently cook the onions until softened (under a lid) stirring occasionally.
+- Heat the oil and butter in a large pan over a medium heat and gently cook the onions until softened (under a lid) stirring occasionally.
+Takes about 10 minutes.

-- Stir in the curry paste and cook for 1 minute.
+- Stir in the curry paste and fry for 1 minute.

-- Add all the vegetables and mix well cooking for a couple of minutes.
+- Add all the chopped pumpkin, carrot and potato and mix well, cooking for a couple of minutes.